 The ramparts extend from the sea-facing main city gate up to the San Giovanni Montenegro Castle.
 It took more than 1000 years to build the fortifications, which include lookout towers, gates, bastions and the Kotor castle.

-Hike Kotor City Walls in Shoes (Not Flip Flops)
+Shoes to Hike Kotor City Walls

 Sun Protection and Water

-You will also need a great day bag to organize all your hiking essentials and bring your favorite travel camera to capture the incredible Bay of Kotor views!
+Also, carry plenty of water with you; these collapsible water bottles are perfect for travelers.
+You will also need a great day bag to organize all your hiking essentials and your favorite travel camera to capture the incredible Bay of Kotor view!

 Kotor City Walls Hike Trailheads